Dolby AC-3, DTS-HD Master Audio and LPCM are just a few of the audio codecs that can be present on a Blu-ray disc.

 Just be clear, LPCM audio has no loss in quality as it is not compressed.
 Therefore, an LPCM soundtrack will sound as good as a Dolby TrueHD and DTS HD-Master Audio version providing they all derive from the same master soundtrack.
 However, the lossless HD versions are more likely to come from higher resolution masters as they can be compressed to use less space on the disc.

-If you need to know more about HDMI or any of the other connection types, you can check out our guide the home cinema connections.
+If you need to know more about HDMI or any of the other connection types, you can check out my guide the home cinema connections.

 Also commonly known as Dolby AC-3 or DD 5.1.